thelfer/tfel/docs/web/behaviours.md

   of the logarithmic strains has several advantages:
    i.  it preserves the small-strain classical meaning of the variables,
        which is truly appreciated by engineers;
-   ii. it may can also be used for arbitrary complex models (kinematic
+   ii. it can also be used for arbitrary complex models (kinematic
        hardening, initial or induced anisotropy, etc.).

 The following figure shows how our example can be used to model a